 OHB-607

-Every year, hundreds of thousands of infants worldwide are born extremely prematurely and, as a result, suffer from severe complications in their lungs, brain, and eyes that hinder their long-term development and quality of life.
 While prenatal steroids, surfactants, ventilators and improved resuscitation protocols have increased the survival rate of premature infants, there has been little progress in protecting their not fully developed organs from the trauma of life-saving measures at birth, including supplemental oxygen and breathing machines.
-OHB-607 has the potential to be the first breakthrough in more than 30 years to improve outcomes for these infants and their families.

-Oak Hill’s lead therapeutic candidate, OHB-607 (formerly TAK-607), is a proprietary, recombinant version of insulin-like growth factor 1 (IGF-1), the natural version of which is a key driver of fetal growth and development in utero, and its binding protein, IGFBP-3.
+• OHB-607 is a straightforward replacement therapy approach.
+OHB-607 (formerly TAK-607), is a proprietary, recombinant version of insulin-like growth factor 1 (IGF-1), the natural version of which is a key driver of fetal growth and development in utero, and its binding protein, IGFBP-3.

 Mothers are the primary source of IGF-1 for the developing fetus, with the fetus producing very little of its own until reaching 30 weeks of gestational age.
-At birth, extremely premature infants, born at less than 28 weeks of gestational age, have low levels of IGF-1 which are associated with greater complication rates.
-OHB-607, as a human IGF-1 replacement, is designed to help promote continued development and maturation of vital organs and the vasculature that supports them.
+At birth, extremely premature infants, born at less than 28 weeks of gestational age, have low levels of IGF-1 which are associated with greater complication rates.* IGF-1 is crucial for organ development.

-OHB-607 has been evaluated in both preclinical and clinical studies.
-A Phase 2a clinical trial showed a statistically significant improvement in preventing severe bronchopulmonary dysplasia and a positive trend in reducing intraventricular hemorrhage (pre-specified secondary endpoints), with no significant safety signal observed.*
+In a Phase 2a clinical trial showed a statistically significant improvement in preventing severe bronchopulmonary dysplasia and a positive trend in reducing intraventricular hemorrhage (pre-specified secondary endpoints), with no significant safety signal observed.*

 A Clinical Efficacy and Safety Study of OHB-607 in Preventing Bronchopulmonary Dysplasia in Extremely Premature Infants